Ben Domenech: Plagiarism

 In early 2006, Domenech was hired by The Washington Post's online arm to write a blog providing "a daily mix of commentary, analysis and cultural criticism".
 Media Matters for America criticized the choice, claiming that "[t]here [were], however, no progressive bloggers—and no one left of center with the credentials of a political operative—on washingtonpost.com to provide balance to Domenech."
 Instapundit founder Glenn Reynolds surmised in an interview The New York Times that Domenech's appointment had attracted anger among liberals "because he was a conservative and he was given real estate at The Washington Post" which in turn spurred bloggers to find "something they could use to get rid of him", referring to the disclosures of Domenech's extensive plagiarism only days after his appointment.

-Domenech launched a new website, Red America, on March 21, 2006, but resigned three days later after having written only six posts, after his fellow bloggers posted evidence online that Domenech had plagiarized the work of other journalists from The Washington Post, The New Yorker, National Review, the humorist P. J. O'Rourke, the film critic Stephanie Zacharek, the writer Mary Elizabeth Williams, and that of several other publications and writers.
+Domenich launched his column for the Post website, Red America, on March 21, 2006, but resigned three days later after having written only six posts, when his fellow bloggers posted evidence online that Domenech had plagiarized the work of other journalists appearing in The Washington Post, The New Yorker, National Review, the humorist P. J. O'Rourke, the film critic Stephanie Zacharek, the writer Mary Elizabeth Williams, and that of several other publications and writers.
 O'Rourke denied Domenech's claim that the humorist had granted permission to use his words: "I wouldn't want to swear in a court of law that I never met the guy", O'Rourke told The New York Times, "but I didn't give him permission to use my words under his byline, no." Editors for Domenech's college newspaper, The Flat Hat, denied allegations by Domenech that one instance of plagiarism resulted from his editors having "inserted a passage from The New Yorker in an article without his knowledge", saying that "Mr. Domenech's actions, if true, [were] deeply offensive."
-In another instance, Domenech has plagiarized from a front-page article in The Washington Post, the very newspaper he was now going to work for.
-On March 24, 2006, the editors of The National Review confirmed on its blog The Corner that Domenech appeared to have plagiarized for at least one article he had written for that publication.
+In another instance, Domenech had plagiarized from a front-page article in The Washington Post, the very newspaper he was now going to work for.
+And on March 24, 2006, the editors of The National Review confirmed on its blog The Corner that Domenech also appeared to have plagiarized for at least one article he had written for that publication.

 Subsequently, Washington Post online editor Jim Brady announced Domenech's resignation saying "[a]n investigation into these allegations [of plagiarism] was ongoing, and in the interim, Domenech has resigned, effective immediately."

-After initially denying that he had plagiarized, Domenech apologized, writing in a RedState post entitled "Contrition", that "[t]here is no excuse for this. ...
-I hope that nothing I've done as a teenager or in my professional life will reflect badly on the movement and principles I believe in ...
-I'm a young man, and I hope that in time that I can earn a measure of the respect that you have given me."
+After initially denying that he had plagiarized, Domenech apologized, saying that "[t]here [was] no excuse for this. ...
+I hope that nothing I've done as a teenager or in my professional life will reflect badly on the... principles I believe in."